danilovmy/django-tof/README.md

 ...
 ]
 ~~~

-Don't forget to do if it necessary `python manage.py collectstatic`
+Don't forget to do if it necessary:
+`python manage.py migrate tof`
+`python manage.py collectstatic`

 ## How to use